 Our laboratory is interested in the genetics of human cancer.
-Current projects include the use of a microﬂuidic device to capture circulating tumor cells (CTCs) and its application in molecular-directed therapy and in the study of human cancer metastasis.
-We also have a long-standing interest in the genetics of the pediatric kidney cancer Wilms tumor.
+Current projects include the use of a microﬂuidic device to capture circulating tumor cells (CTCs) and its application in early detection of invasive cancer, molecular-directed therapy, and in the study of human cancer metastasis.

 Circulating Tumor Cells and Molecular Genetics Underlying Targeted Cancer Therapeutics